Mohideen-Scripting/CreateProcessAsCurrentUser-python/README.md

 ## Feature update:
   ### Redirect Output and Error for Child Process:
-  Now you can redirect output and error streams of the child process initiated by the script. so, you don't need to save the output in a file like this 'cmd.exe /c "whoami /priv >> C:\Users\coding\Desktop\testing.txt'. all you have to do to redirect output and error stream is to set CreatePIPE_and_Redirect_OUTPUT to True. checkout the below example of how to do it:
+  Now you can redirect output and error streams of the child process created by the script. so, you don't need to save the output in a file like this 'cmd.exe /c "whoami /priv >> C:\Users\coding\Desktop\testing.txt'. all you have to do to redirect output and error stream is to set CreatePIPE_and_Redirect_OUTPUT to True. checkout the below example of how to do it:
   ```python
   start_process_as_current_user(AppPath=r'cmd.exe',cmdLine=r'cmd.exe /c "whoami /priv"',workDir=r"C:\Windows\System32", visible=False, CreatePIPE_and_Redirect_OUTPUT=True)
   ```